4 minute read

 Once you have found the item or items you want to manipulate, go ahead and select them by ticking the boxes on the right-hand side of the list.
 Then use the actions menu.

-You find the actions menu just above and below the list, and the number of ways you can manipulate items depends on the item type that you have listed.
+The number of ways you can manipulate items depends on the item type that you have listed.

-The item Teams has four actions. | |
+The item Teams has one action. | |

 Revokes all external users' access to the team. |

-The item Shared files has three actions. | |
+The item Shared files & folders has three actions. | |

-Prompts a nudging email to the file owner, asking to keep sharing the file or not. |
+Prompts a nudging email to the file or folder owner, asking to keep sharing the item or not. | |

-Sets an expiration date for the sharing of the file.
-Once reached, the file will be at the top of the list in the cleanup email to the file owners. |
+Sets an expiration date for the sharing of the file or folder.
+Once reached, the item will be included in the automatic or user-driven unshare process. | |

-Revokes all external users' access to the file. |
+Revokes all external users' access to the item. |

 The item External users has one action. | |

-Revokes the external user's access to all shared files and teams. |
+Revokes the external user's access to all shared files, folders, and teams. |

 The item External domains has one action | |

-Revokes the external domain's access to files and teams.
-This will strip all users on this domain of access to shared files and teams. |
+Revokes the external domain's access to files, folders, and teams.
+This will strip all users on this domain of access to shared files, folders, and teams. |

 Onwards to the Settings area.
 Right?